Ajatt-Tools/gd-tools/README.md

 # GoldenDitct tools

-A set of helpful programs to enchance goldendict for immersion learning.
+A set of helpful programs to enhance goldendict for immersion learning.

 ## Table of Contents
 - [Installation](#installation)